Houston Electrocution Attorney

 - Loss of consciousness

 - No pulse

 - Cardiac arrest

+When electrocution occurs, a person may even be killed.
+At the very least, they will be dealing with physical and emotional injuries that will require treatment and impact their ability to work and perform everyday activities.
 These injuries on their own are severe.
-When electrocution occurs, a person may lose his or her life.
-At the very least, they will be dealing with physical and emotional injuries that will require treatment and impact their ability to work and even perform normal activities.
-That is why it is so important to work with a leading injury attorney, at a firm with a reputation for results in complex cases like these.
-Arnold & Itkin is here to help!
+That is why it is so vital to work with a leading injury attorney.

 The OSHA Safety Standards for Electrical Work

 According to OSHA, electrocutions are the second-leading cause of fatalities in the construction industry.
 In addition, electrical wiring, methodology, components, equipment, and the general industry were part of the top 10 most frequently violated OSHA standards in 2015.
 OSHA created guidelines that all employers are required to follow.
 If individuals follow OSHA standards, they will be better protected from electrical injuries during installation projects involving motors, machines, switches, controls, lighting, and other fixtures.

 The OSHA says that most electrical accidents happen because of the following:

 - Unsafe environment

 - Unsafe work practices